StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 In this context, **Temporal-Difference (TD) methods** emerge.

-TD methods update their value estimates based in part on other value estimates.
+TD methods update their value estimates based in part on other value estimates, a practice called bootstrapping.
 Instead of running a whole episode and then updating all value estimates by taking them closer to the sum of the discounted rewards, they take each action based on the policy, and then immediately update the previous state's value using the newly obtained information.

 Thus in Sarsa, the TD method we will use in this article, on each time step after taking an action the estimate for the action's value on the current state will be nudged towards the sum of